cii4ps/reddit-place-iran-script-2022/README.md

 Make sure you have Python 3 installed:
 - [Python 3](https://www.python.org/downloads/)

+Click the green "Code" button and click "Download ZIP" and unpack on your computer.

 ### Get a reddit App Client ID and App Secret Key

 You need to generate an app client id and app secret key for each account in order to use this script.